peteroupc/html3dutil/doc/extras_evaluators.Epitrochoid.md

 **Augments:** Curve

-A curve evaluator object for a curve drawn by a circle that rolls along the outside of another circle, whose position is fixed, with a center of (0,0).
+A curve evaluator object for a curve drawn by a circle that rolls along the outside another circle, whose position is fixed, with a center of (0,0).
 The rolling circle will start at the positive x-axis of the fixed circle.

 The following curves can be generated with this class (in the following